luiz-resende/MLalgorithm-NLPclassification/README.md

                                                                use_features_in_secondary=False, store_train_meta_features=False,
                                                                use_clones=True, n_jobs=-1))]
 ```
 **OBS.:** other models were tested, but this meta-classifier, to the knowledge of the author, has restrictions about which models can be fed to it.
-A ```Nonetype error``` is thown every time a base model it cannot handle it passed to it, e.g. this ```error``` was noticed when trying to pass on ExtraTrees classifier, SVC Classifier and SGD Classifier.
+A ```Nonetype error``` is thown every time a base model it cannot handle it passed to it, e.g. this ```error``` was noticed when trying to pass on ExtraTrees classifier, LinearSVC Classifier and SGDClassifier.

 *Note:* The user is invited to read the comments and descriptions of the functions in *Project_02_Functions.py* and in the classification models and see if better results can be achieved.
 If so, one can reach the authors through ```luiz.resendesilva@mail.mcgill.ca```.